 Limitations

 We used a manual segmentation method to determine hippocampal subfield volumes.
 This labour-intensive method provides better sensitivity to anatomical variation than some automated methods, but it gave rise to a major limitation of the study.
-We demonstrated that analysts were consistent and comparable in performing segmentations, but we had to exclude measurements of the CA2 subfield from our analysis due unsatisfactory inter-rater reliability.
+We demonstrated that analysts were consistent and comparable in performing segmentations, but we had to exclude measurements of the CA2 subfield from our analysis due unsatisfactory inter-rater reliability and given the magnitude of volume differences between baseline and follow-up (approx. 3mm3), small differences between analysts may have contributed to type I or type II errors.